softlayer/softlayer-python/README.md

 ## Running into Problems?

-Below a few issues and solutions that we came across during development.
+Below are a few issues and solutions that we came across during development.

 #### Incompatible character encodings